tommyku/laravel5_env/README.md

 An artisan command for managing multiple `.env` of your Laravel 5 app.

+# Installation

+1. Copy `EnvCommand.php` to `app/Console/Commands/` of your Laravel 5 app.
+2. Register the command in `app/Console/Kernel.php` (or copy the one from this repo)

 # Usage

 Save the current `.env` into `.$APP_ENV.env`.